Without You (David Guetta song): Composition

 "Without You" was written by Taio Cruz, Usher Raymond, Rico Love, David Guetta, Giorgio Tuinfort and Frédéric Riesterer, and produced by Guetta, Tuinfort and Riesterer.
 Lyrically, the song laments a heavy subject - life without someone who means the world to you.
 Amy Sciarretto of Pop Crush wrote that the chorus "invite lots of dancing, but this isn't much of clubby rager.
 Structurally, the song reminds us of Madonna's 'Ray of Light'; that's not to suggest that 'Without You' sounds like 'Ray of Light', but it shares the same formula and airy energy.
 Lyrics also heavily influenced by U2’s With or Without You."

 "Without You" is set in common time maintaining a tempo of 128 beats per minute.
-The song is in the key of D-major and has elements of pop, dance and R&B. Usher's vocals range from D3 to D5.
+The song is in the key of D major and has elements of pop, dance and R&B. The chords follow a sequence of D-Gsus2-Bm7-Gsus2 in the verses, and D/F#-G-Em-Bm-A-Gsus2 in the chorus.
+Usher's vocals range from A3 to D6.

 Critical reception

 In a favorable review, Amy Sciarretto of Pop Crush wrote that the song is "a light, hands-in-the-air and somewhat ethereal song" and that "the heft of the words juxtaposed against the feathery music works and allows the song to remain buoyant and well, not a downer despite its unhappy musings".

 Jon Dolan of Rolling Stone wrote that on the track "Usher gets lonely over Coldplay-style guitar".
 Village Voice's Carol Cooper gave a negative review, writing, "Usher, while pushing himself vocally, sounds like a Glee Project."